tnmesh/homepage/docs/guides/settings.md

 | Environment Telemetry Enabled     | Enables the environment telemetry sensors | `true` | [telemetry/#environment-telemetry-enabled](https://meshtastic.org/docs/configuration/module/telemetry/#environment-telemetry-enabled)
 | Device Metrics Update Interval    | How often to send Device Metrics over the mesh | 6 hour (iOS) / 21,600 seconds (Android) |[telemetry/#device-metrics-update-interval](https://meshtastic.org/docs/configuration/module/telemetry/#device-metrics-update-interval)
 | Environment Metrics Update Intervall    | How often to send Device Metrics over the mesh | 6 hour (iOS) / 21,600 seconds (Android) |[telemetry/#environment-metrics-update-interval](https://meshtastic.org/docs/configuration/module/telemetry/#environment-metrics-update-interval)

+#### Tips
+* Make sure to keep all automatic beacons like telemetry and position (if used on a stationary node) to `6 hours+`.
+If you want to send position while moving, use *Smart Position*, with minimum `10 minutes` and distance trigger `100` to `130`.
+This helps keep the mesh network clean of background traffic that's of little use.